ashergreen82/Twitter-Showcase-App/README.md

 and get each one working.
 For example in React, I was able to make the Navbar a separate item, and when displaying content I created a separate component for that.
 This allows the programming to be modular.

+This modular approach helped because having two separate pages with the search bar inside the navigation bar was a challenge, as many of the Main page components had to be copied for use on the Random Search page.
+The modular approach allowed me to minimize the need for copying code.

+Unfortunately this prolonged the development of my project by quite a bit as a result, but I think you’ll agree that the final result was worth it!

 </pre>

 #### **Author**